ricardojoserf/SharpNtdllOverwrite/README.md

 # SharpNtdllOverwrite

-Overwrite ntdll.dll's .TEXT section using a clean version of the DLL.
+Overwrite ntdll.dll's ".text" section using a clean version of the DLL.

 It can help to evade security measures that install API hooks such as EDRs.